The Essential Guide To JavaScript’s Newest Data Type: BigInt

 Trusted by 200,000+ folks.

 In JavaScript, the Number type cannot safely represent integer values larger than 253.
 This limitation has forced developers to use inefficient workarounds and third-party libraries.
 BigInt is a new data type intended to fix that.
+In this article, Faraz Kelhini will take a good look at BigInt and see how it can help overcome the limitations of the Number type in JavaScript.

 The BigInt data type aims to enable JavaScript programmers to represent integer values larger than the range supported by the Number data type.
 The ability to represent integers with arbitrary precision is particularly important when performing mathematical operations on large integers.
 With BigInt, integer overflow will no longer be an issue.